Jabs, Boosters vital Against Omicron: EU Leaders - UrduPoint

 That undermined an EU Covid certificate that had previously exempted vaccinated travellers from such tests.
 The European Commission said that Italy had not given the requisite 48-hour notification before bringing in its added restriction.

-Greek Prime Minister Kyriakos Mitsotakis said he foresee the additional testing obligation being only "for the Christmas period, in order for us to gain additional time to boost as many people as as possible".
-For Orthodox Christians in Greece, Christmas celebrations continue up to January 7.
+" French President Emmanuel Macron said that extra tests at intra-European borders would have a "very reduced effectiveness" since most travel was by people exempted from the rules anyway.

-Mitsotakis added: "It's a battle against time."
-Irish premier Micheal Martin said the worry about Omicron was its capacity "to spread rapidly and create pressure on our societies and our health systems".
+"From the moment when such and such a variant is present in a country of the EU, it spreads to the others," he said.

-That goal of buying time prompted France on Thursday to announce a ban on tourist travel from Britain, and tighter testing requirements for French and EU citizens or those with compelling reasons, who are still allowed in.
+This however did not stop France from announcing a ban on tourist travel from Britain, and tighter testing requirements for French and EU citizens or those with compelling reasons, who are still allowed in.

 Britain, a former EU member, is the epicentre of Omicron infections in Europe.

-European Commission chief Ursula von der Leyen, also taking part in the summit, on Wednesday said projections suggested the mutated Covid strain could be dominant in the EU as early as next month.
+Von der Leyen said projections suggested the mutated Covid strain could be dominant in the EU as early as next month.

 The timing is perilous, promising a tough winter in Omicron's shadow at a time Europeans usually get together with family, workmates and friends to celebrate Christmas and the New Year.
 For most, those festivities were absent or minimised last year because of Covid restrictions.